Skybertronic/yahtzee/README.md

 * Every player has to run a client

 ### Setup
-1. Open up the command prompt
+1. Open the command prompt

 2. Change the directory to the file-path:
 ```sh